PLAY THERAPY & PARENTING SUPPORT

 SUPPORTS FOR PARENTS

-You are the expert on your child and we will work together to strengthen your relationship with your child, address challenges and concerns, meet your goals and help you feel competent and sturdy in your parenting.
+You are the expert on your child and we will work together to strengthen your relationship with your child, address your goals and concerns and help you feel more competent and sturdy in your parenting.

-I offer these sessions to parents as a standalone intervention or concurrent to your child's therapy.
+These sessions can be a standalone treatment or concurrent with your child's therapy.

 Your child is struggling and you are unsure how to help